Moniter123/build-cdn/terms.md

 distribute, sublicense, and/or sell copies of the Program Code, and to permit persons to whom the Program Code is furnished to do so, subject to the liability disclaimer below.

+## Editorials

+For editorial purposes up to two (2) paragraphs of text may be used from any article, with a link to the original article.
+Complete or semi-complete republishes of any articles are not permitted.

 ## Academic use

 Materials on this site may be used for educational purposes in government-financed educational institutions, so long as: